LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Evaluation

-\textbf{Robustness of LOCATER to room affinity.} LOCATER's approach to disambiguating locations exploits prior probability of individuals to be in specific rooms (room affinity).
-In this experiment, we explore the robustness of LOCATER when we only know the prior for a smaller percentage of the people.
-We randomly select users for whom we compute and associate a room affinity to each candidate rooms (based on historical data and room metadata).
+{\textbf{Robustness of LOCATER w.r.t. room affinity.} LOCATER's approach to disambiguating locations exploits prior probability of individuals to be in specific rooms (room affinity).
+In this experiment, we explore the robustness of LOCATER when we only know the prior for a smaller percentage of people.
+We randomly select users for whom we compute and associate a room affinity to each candidate room (based on historical data and room metadata).
 For the rest, we consider an uniform room affinity for all the candidate rooms.
 We repeat the experiment 5 times and report the average fine accuracy: $A_f$.
 We set the percentage of users with refined room affinities to 0\%, 25\%, 50\%, 75\%, and 100\%, and the corresponding $A_f$ is: $6.2$, $57.1$, $71.3$, $81.1$, $87.1$.
 We observe that the accuracy is poor when equally distributed affinity is considered for all users.
 When a refined room affinity is computed for a small portion of users (25\%), the accuracy increases significantly to $57.1$.
 Increasing the number of users with refined room affinity makes the accuracy converge to $87.1$.
 Thus, we expect LOCATER to work very well in scenarios where the pattern of building usage and priors for a significant portion of the occupants is predictable.

 \textbf{Impact of caching.} We examine how the fine-grained algorithm's caching technique (see Section~\ref{sec:fine}) affects the accuracy of the system.
-We compute the accuracy of both I-LOCATER and D-LOCATER compared to their counterparts using caching I-LOCATER+C and D-LOCATER+C. Fig.~\ref{fig:compare-caching} plots the overall accuracy of the system averaged for all the tested users.
+We compute the accuracy of both I-LOCATER and D-LOCATER compared to their counterparts using caching I-LOCATER+C and D-LOCATER+C. Figure~\ref{fig:compare-caching} plots the overall accuracy of the system averaged for all the tested users.
 We observe that adding caching incurs in a reduction of the accuracy from 5\%-10\%, which does not significantly affect the performance.
-This means that the device processing order generated by caching technique maintains a good accuracy while decreasing the cleaning time (as we will explore in Section~\ref{sec:testEfficiency}).
+This means that the device processing order generated by the caching technique maintains a good accuracy while decreasing the cleaning time (see Section~\ref{sec:testEfficiency}).

 \textbf{Probability distribution of results.} We show the probability distribution computed by LOCATER for each of the rooms in the set of candidate rooms for a given query.
 In particular, we plot the highest probability value associated with any room ($Pr_h$), the difference of the highest and second highest probability ($\Delta Pr$), and the summation of the remaining probabilities ($\sum_{r}$).
 We report the statistics over all the queries in Table~\ref{tab:probabilityDistribution}.
 We observe a long tail distribution for the set of different rooms output by LOCATER.
 In particular, there are $69\%$ queries whose highest probability is in $[.4,.6)$, $43\%$ queries whose difference of the highest and second highest probability is $[.2,.3)$ and $51\%$ queries where the sum of top-2 probabilities is greater than $.6$.